-- Employ no workers under the age of 15 or, in those countries subject to the developing country exception of the ILO Convention 138, employ no workers under the age of 14. - Ensure equal treatment of employees, irrespective of skin color, race, nationality, ethnicity, social background, disabilities, gender, sexual identity and orientation, marital status, political or religious conviction, or age and promote equal opportunities amongst them.

-When appointing new employees, you verify their dates of birth and document them in the personnel files.
+- Employ no workers under the age of 15 or, in those countries subject to the developing country exception of the ILO Convention 138, employ no workers under the age of 14. - Employ no workers under the age of 18 for hazardous work according to ILO Convention 182. - When appointing new employees, you verify their dates of birth and document them in the personnel files.
 Taking account of stricter country-specific legislation, you do not employ any workers under the age of 15 or - for hazardous work - the age of 18.